 WSWB recharge capability is targeted to be online in 2024.
 The existing AVEK West Feeder already connects to the WSWB percolation ponds and can be used for recharge under a 2012 Agreement with AVEK and can occur immediately.
-Also, the pipe planned for construction using FEMA money enables additional recharge.
-Both pipes represent a backup plan to make sure recharge operations can begin in 2024.

 Well drilling will be phased to optimize production and recognize local drilling limitations.
 Drilling too many wells too fast can result in poor per well production, poor water quality, or both.
 This will be detailed in a formal operations and startup plan, which is under development.